JasonEtco/jasonet.co/src/pages/posts/use-github-actions-for-ci.md

 }
 ```

 That should do it!
 By using the `docker://` protocol on the `uses` property, we can keep our workflow nice and clean :nail_care:.
 One thing to note is that I've used the full `docker://node:10` image - for this repository, it's needed to support some dependencies.
-You might want to put some effort into a speedier run by using a smaller base image - on my fork of the repo, this took about 15 minutes to run :scream:
+You might want to put some effort into a speedier run by using a smaller base image - on my fork of the repo, this took over 15 minutes to run :scream:

 ### A non-hypothetical example